Court rejects appeals by 47 Russians against Olympic bans

-The International Olympic Committee had banned Russia because of a massive doping scheme in the 2014 Sochi Games, but gave athletes the chance to apply for admission to compete as ”Olympic Athletes from Russia.”
-More than 168 passed the vetting process, and dozens more filed appeals with the Court of Arbitration for Sport.
+The International Olympic Committee had banned Russia because of a massive doping scheme at the 2014 Sochi Games, but gave individual athletes the chance to apply for admission to compete as ”Olympic Athletes from Russia.”
+There were 168 Russians who passed the vetting process.
+Dozens more filed appeals with the Court of Arbitration for Sport.

+On Friday, the court upheld the IOC’s right to decide who can compete.

-Anti-doping officials praised Friday’s ruling, which is a heavy blow to Russian medal chances.
+Anti-doping officials praised the ruling, which is a heavy blow to Russian medal chances.

 After two days of hearings, the CAS panel ruled that the commissions that evaluated whether Russian applicants were eligible did not act in a ”discriminatory, arbitrary or unfair manner.”

 The IOC and the World Anti-Doping Agency welcomed the decision.
-The IOC issued a statement saying the decision ”supports the fight against doping and brings clarity for all athletes.”
+The IOC said the decision ”supports the fight against doping and brings clarity for all athletes.”

 WADA president Craig Reedie described it as ”absolutely correct.”

-Among those excluded are six-time gold medalist Viktor Ahn, the short track speedskater whose return to his native South Korea for the Olympics had been hotly anticipated by local fans.
+Among those excluded are six-time gold medalist Viktor Ahn, the short track speedskater whose return to his native South Korea for the Olympics had been eagerly anticipated by local fans.

 Also out are cross-country skiing gold medalist Alexander Legkov and skeleton gold medalist Alexander Tretiakov, as well as potential medal contenders in biathlon, luge and bobsled.

-Three former NHL players – Sergei Plotnikov, Anton Belov and Valeri Nichushkin – also lost appeals, though it was widely considered unlikely they’d have played even if they’d been successful, since the Russian roster is already full.
+Three former NHL players – Sergei Plotnikov, Anton Belov and Valeri Nichushkin – also lost appeals, though it was widely considered unlikely they would have played even if they had been successful because the Russian roster is already full.

 ”You hope justice has been served but how some of these athletes can keep dirty medals from Sochi but be excluded now is hard to reconcile,” Tygart said. ”And why the IOC rushed the process on the Sochi medal decisions is unexplainable and a tragedy for clean athletes.”